greenelab/deep-review/all-sections.md

 [@10shRODux].
-Moreover, real genetic associations found in one population may not hold in other populations with different patterns of linkage disequilibrium (even when population stratification is explicitly controlled for; [@T3GG8iJN]).
-As a result, many genomic findings are of limited value for people of non-European ancestry[@dKwyEWWF] and may even lead to worse treatment outcomes for them.
+Moreover, real genetic associations found in one population may not hold in other populations with different patterns of linkage disequilibrium (even when population stratification is explicitly controlled for [@T3GG8iJN]).
+As a result, many genomic findings are of limited value for people of non-European ancestry [@dKwyEWWF] and may even lead to worse treatment outcomes for them.
 Methods have been developed for mitigating some of these problems in genomic studies [@10shRODux; @T3GG8iJN], but it is not clear how easily they can be adapted for deep models that are designed specifically to extract subtle effects from high-dimensional data.
 For example, differences in the equipment that tended to be used for cases versus controls have led to spurious genetic findings (e.g.
-[@DmQPI43R]); in some contexts, it may not be possible to correct for all of these differences to the degree that a deep network is unable to use them.
-Moreover, the complexity of deep networks makes it difficult to determine when their predictions are likely to be based on such nominally-irrelevant features of the data (called "leakage" in other fields;
+Sebastiani et al.'s retraction [@DmQPI43R]).
+In some contexts, it may not be possible to correct for all of these differences to the degree that a deep network is unable to use them.
+Moreover, the complexity of deep networks makes it difficult to determine when their predictions are likely to be based on such nominally-irrelevant features of the data (called "leakage" in other fields [@889LsjDi]).
-[@889LsjDi]).
 When we are not careful with our data and models, we may inadvertently say more about the way the data was collected (which may involve a history of unequal access and discrimination) than about